Following G20 OECD delivers on tax pledge

 In the finaly plenary session among the G-20 leaders, Sarkozy and Hu were having a heated disagreement about tax havens.

-Germany's Finance Minister Peer Steinbrueck has said "these tax havens are also places where unregulated financial market deals are made."
+France and other European nations have been pushing for rules and regulations to apply to various tax havens; Germany's Finance Minister Peer Steinbrueck has said "these tax havens are also places where unregulated financial market deals are made."

 But Chinese leaders fear a crackdown would hurt banking centers in Macao, Shanghai and Hong Kong.
 Other countries agree, though they are less outspoken publicly.